-25 Basic Car Body Parts Their Function and Name
+30 Basic Car Body Parts Names and Their Function

 Body Parts of a car are just like the body parts of a human body, which complete a car and without them, a car cannot exist.